• Lit Life Media

 In Polynesian cultures, tattoos known as Tatau were far more than decoration.
 They represented a rite of passage, a symbol of rank, and a connection to the spiritual realm.
 These intricate designs were created using natural tools like bone combs and ink made from soot or plant-based dyes.

 Polynesian tattoos were deeply personal, with each line and symbol reflecting the wearer’s heritage, achievements, and social standing.
-The process of tattooing was a sacred ritual, emphasizing the spiritual and cultural importance of Tatau.
+The tattooing process was a sacred ritual, emphasizing the spiritual and cultural importance of Tatau, fostering a deep connection between the individual and their culture.

 Japanese Irezumi: Spirituality and Symbolism in Ink